asiloisad/pulsar-select-list/README.md

 #### Panel Management

 * `show()`: Shows the select list as a modal panel and focuses the query editor.
-Calls `didRequestShow` callback if provided.
+Calls `willShow` callback if provided.
 * `hide()`: Hides the panel and restores focus to the previously focused element.
 * `toggle()`: Toggles the visibility of the panel.
 * `isVisible()`: Returns `true` if the panel is currently visible.